Frequently Asked Question for PLS Program

 3. Select one of subjects that will be used in this datamat

-group (Note: Remember that only select 1 subject this time).
+group (Note: Remember to only select 1 subject this time).

 4. If you have "consistent naming across subjects", you will